GazdovaJuliana/edge-on_galaxy_detection/README.md

 Codes to bachelor thesis for processing and analyzing galaxy data using deep learning

-### You can find dataset on this link https://mega.nz/file/49shjLiJ#QaJfrNJL8ojP6ju5uqGZgcP4Njaq05two-KAj0Kr5FE
+#### You can find dataset on this link: https://mega.nz/file/49shjLiJ#QaJfrNJL8ojP6ju5uqGZgcP4Njaq05two-KAj0Kr5FE